Bakong

 One of the few reliefs in good condition remains at the base of the fifth layer, the Ashura relief.
 Other than this, only a faint relief remains, and most of the relief that once surrounded the fifth layer has been lost.

-the Ashura relief in Bakong Temple
+Ashura relief

 There are several Angkor tours that visit Bakong.
 You can check full lists from here.